agrawalnar-su2020/faas/README.md

 # Faas (Serverless)

 ## Objective
-* The function subscribes to the AWS - SNS service and send email to the user based on the timestamp of the last email sent
+* The function subscribes to the AWS - SNS service
+* Send email to the user based on the timestamp of the last email sent

 ## Prerequisites for building and deploying application locally